Skip to main content

 OB/Gyns & OB/GYNs located in Snellville, GA & Lawrenceville, GA

 Researchers estimate that about 45% of women aged 20 and older are at risk of high cholesterol.
 The condition doesn’t always present symptoms, but with early diagnosis, it’s relatively easy to treat.
 The Healthy Woman Primary Care provides all-inclusive treatment for high cholesterol.
-To make an appointment at the practice in Snellville or Lawrenceville, Georgia, call the nearest office or click the online booking feature today.
+To make an appointment at the practice in Snellville, Lawrenceville and Atlanta, Georgia, call the nearest office or click the online booking feature today.

 High Cholesterol Q & A